 Q. If I take more than 2 hours of ethics courses in a year, does it count for the following year ethics requirement?

 A. No. Section 10.6(e)(2)(ii) requires - A minimum of 16 hours of continuing education credit, including 2 hours of ethics or professional conduct, must be completed in each year of an enrollment cycle.
-However, the additional hours may be credited to your general CPE requirement.

 Q. I'm trying to find information about what ethics courses qualify for the 2 hours requirement for my renewal?